The job listing no longer exists.

 Much, Much More

-Worcester also offers a burgeoning local shopping scene, over 62 parks, great transportation options including the Worcester Regional Airport, and a low cost of living.
+Worcester also offers a burgeoning local shopping scene, over 62 parks, and great transportation options including the Worcester Regional Airport.

-UMass Memorial Health Care is the largest health care system in Central Massachusetts.
-We are the clinical partner of UMass Medical School, with access to the latest technology, research and clinical trials.
+UMass Memorial Health is the largest health care system in Central Massachusetts.
+We are the clinical partner of UMass Chan Medical School, with access to the latest technology, research and clinical trials.

-A three-campus, 834-bed academic medical center and the only Level One Trauma Center in Central Massachusetts, providing renowned specialty care in cancer, cardiovascular medicine, emergency medicine, pediatrics, orthopedics, women’s health and dozens of other fields.
+Our three-campus, 834-bed academic medical center is the only Level One Trauma Center in Central Massachusetts, providing renowned specialty care in cancer, cardiovascular medicine, emergency medicine, pediatrics, orthopedics, women's health and dozens of other fields.

-UMass Memorial Medical Group, the health care system’s faculty practice, is a multispecialty group practice with 1,100 physicians and 1,100 non-physician staff members.
-It’s one of the largest and most diverse medical groups on the East Coast.
+UMass Memorial Medical Group, the health care system's faculty practice, is a multispecialty group practice with 1,261 physicians and 1,235 nonphysician staff members.
+It's one of the largest and most diverse medical groups on the East Coast.

-Patients can also access convenient, skilled medical care when their primary care provider is not available through UMass Memorial Health Care-affiliated urgent care centers.
+Patients can also access convenient, skilled medical care when their primary care provider is not available through UMass Memorial Health-affiliated urgent care centers.